 SSH into a VM created using Azure GUI

 ssh -i <private key path> firstname.lastname@example.org

 The next thing to do is to search for the path to the key.
-And you can do this by locating the public key that was downloaded earlier.
+You can do this by locating the public key you downloaded earlier.
 When you find it, right click on it and go to properties to show the location, you will need to append the public key name

-The next step is to append the public key file name together with its extension to the path to key
+public key file name together with its extension to the path to the key.

 SSH command we copied from Azure portal: